adambaker/node-algebraic/monoid.markdown

 get a new instance of that type.

 With a few restrictions.
 One is that the order of the items you combine can matter, but nesting can't.
-The other is that there has to be an identity element of that type for that operation, so that combining anything with the identity element returns the thing.
+The other is that there has to be an neutral element of that type for that operation, so that combining anything with the neutral element returns the thing.

 ##Getting more formally acquainted.